lbwanghr/iBoot/README.md

 ### Not work?
 Less than 1% said they couldn't open this app.
 However, before iBoot v1.1.5 was released, I had tested it on every major version of macOS with both Intel and M1 chip.

-There may be other situations that I haven't considered，but if you encounter a problem, please submit an issue with a screenshot of your **About My Mac** page and your demo video link which could reproduce the problem.
+There may be other situations that I haven't considered，but if you encounter a problem, please provide a screenshot of your **About My Mac** page and your demo video link which could reproduce the problem.
 I'll investigate it and get back to you as soon as possible.

-## Bonus
-Now that you're here, you can try some of the free apps in my repositories.

 ---
-Any questions please create an issue or email me lbwanghr@icloud.com.
+Any questions please email me lbwanghr@icloud.com.